anoma/whitepaper/whitepaper.md

 A _solver_ is a node which runs a _solver algorithm_ for matching intents of a particular form (or set of forms).
 Any node can play the role of solver.
 Solvers connect to the intent gossip network, accept intents of forms which they understand and which they expect to be worth the storage and bandwidth costs (perhaps due to a fee or an expected spread from a match), and run the solver algorithm to search the space of possible transactions based on the current state and intent pool, find subsets of intents which can be matched, and generate transactions which match them.

-## Data availability domain

-A _data availability domain_ is an
-- must run on fractal instance for ordering guarantees
-- in principal can be multiple separate ones per fractal instance

 ## Transaction

 A complete state transaction, referred to as a _transaction_, is a function from the current state to a new state.

 ## Mempool